 If you don’t know the taste of piping hot chocolate, then you probably aren’t familiar with Mohammed Rafi’s voice.
 Rich, smooth, warm, sweet, soft, kind, liquid, milky, creamy, bubbly, nutty, buttery, melty, luscious, mellifluous, just like that frothy treat.
 His voice is so irresistible, and so are his songs.
 My original plan was to make an alphabet of his songs, using only one song per letter, like sunheriyaadein and bollyviewer, but there were too many songs coming to my mind and I wasn’t sure which rules or criteria to set for the songs, so I decided to jot down every possible song in my head and put them into playlists.
 And making those playlists of these songs sorted by letter is so fun and even more fun than choosing only one song or sticking to any rule, it’s even a useful tool for that game called antakshari, where the next song should begin with the last letter of the previous song, and if you were asked to sing a song with K, here are your options!

-Kaise Samjhaoon-Suraj(1966): I remember listening to this song a lot on my cassette in my third and fourth grade days.
-I really feel Rafi outshines Asha out of this world with his really rich, smooth, warm, sweet, liquid, soft, pearly, silky, creamy, milky, chocolatey voice(hers sounds like a mean alien) in this classical Shankar-Jaikishan composition based on raga Bhairavi and picturized on Rajendra Kumar and Vyjayantimala doing a jugalbandi in the castle.
+Kaise Samjhaoon-Suraj(1966): I remember listening to this song a lot on tape in my third and fourth grade days.
+I really feel Rafi outshines Asha out of this world with his really rich, smooth, warm, sweet, liquid, soft, pearly, silky, creamy, milky, chocolatey voice(hers reminds me of an alien) in this classical Shankar-Jaikishan composition based on raga Bhairavi, penned by Hasrat Jaipuri, and picturized on Rajendra Kumar and Vyjayantimala doing a jugalbandi in the castle.
 The cuteness overload in Rafi’s voice is what I love the most about this song, just like a piece of chocolate cake or a Pany Pang or Smitten Kitten.
+And no, don’t even call me stupid, nasamajh nahin hoon, it really hurts and annoys me!

 Kuch Kehta Hai Yeh Sawan-Mera Gaon Mera Desh(1971): Dharmendra and Asha Parekh enjoy the open nature with this jolly Laxmikant-Pyarelal mist.

-Koi Sagar Dil Ko-Dil Diya Dard Liya(1966): Another memory from the cassette era, where Dilip Kumar broods with this lovely Naushad gem and proves with Shakeel Badayuni’s lyrics that he is not a stone but a human(“Main koi patthar nahin, insaan hoon”).
+Koi Sagar Dil Ko-Dil Diya Dard Liya(1966): Another memory from the days I used to listen to songs on tape, where Dilip Kumar broods with this lovely Naushad gem and proves with Shakeel Badayuni’s lyrics that he is not a stone but a human(“Main koi patthar nahin, insaan hoon”).

-Kabhi Tera Daaman-Neend Hamari Khwab Tumhare(1966): Shashi and Nanda take a bliss in the park with this jolly, light qawwali-type Madan Mohan duet.
-Reminds me of my eighth grade days.
+Kabhi Tera Daaman-Neend Hamari Khwab Tumhare(1966): Shashi and Nanda take a bliss in the park with this jolly, light qawwali-type duet, sung beautifully by both the rambunctious voice of Rafi and the baby chipmunk voice of Asha, under the composition by the genius Madan Mohan.
+Reminds me of my eighth grade days, when I first listened to this song.

-Kabhi Raat Din Hum Door The-Aamne Saamne(1967): There goes Shashi again, hanging out with Sharmila in the open nature with this light Kalyanji-Anandji duet.
+Kabhi Raat Din Hum Door The-Aamne Saamne(1967): There goes Shashi again, hanging out with Sharmila in the open nature with this light, lovely, refreshing Rafi-Lata duet under the music direction of the great duo Kalyanji-Anandji.
 Reminds me of my junior year of high school.

-Kuhu Kuhu Bole Koyaliya-Suvarna Sundari(1958): I remember listening to this classical duet on my cassette in my elementary days, based on multiple ragas, like Sohni, Miyan Malhar, Jaunpuri, and Yaman, by Aditya Narayan Rao.
-Like “Koyal Kyon Gaye”, it speaks of a cuckoo singing.
+Kuhu Kuhu Bole Koyaliya-Suvarna Sundari(1958): I remember listening to this classical duet on tape in my elementary days, based on multiple ragas, like Sohni, Miyan Malhar, Jaunpuri, and Yaman, by Aditya Narayan Rao.
+Like “Koyal Kyon Gaye,” it speaks of a cuckoo singing in the garden.
+And both voices are sounding so poetic, dramatic, and dynamic.
 This song is so popular that I have heard many versions of it on the Sa Re Ga Ma Pa shows, like Poonam, Anamika, Prateeksha, and Parthiv and Vaishali, in my late elementary(fourth and fifth) to early middle school(sixth grade) days.
 And I later found out that there were Tamil and Telugu versions of this song.

-Kabhi Kabhi Aisa Bhi-Waris(1969): Jeetendra and Hema Malini go on a car ride in the twilight with this blissful love duet from R. D. Burman.
+Kabhi Kabhi Aisa Bhi-Waris(1969): Jeetendra and Hema Malini go on a car ride in the twilight with this blissful love duet, sung by Rafi and Lata, and composed by R. D. Burman.
 I love going on car rides in the twilight.
-Not too short, but not too long either.
-Just medium length, like the middle path, as Buddha says.

 Kaise Kategi Zindagi Tere Baghair-Non-filmi song: This is a well-known non-filmi song, with Madan Mohan’s magic, and it speaks of the sorrows of the world(“saara jahaan udaas hai”).

-Kya Miliye Aise Logon Se-Izzat(1968): Dharmendra renders this emotional Laxmikant-Pyarelal number with Rafi’s smooth, dynamic, liquid voice.
+Kya Miliye Aise Logon Se-Izzat(1968): Dharmendra renders this emotional Laxmikant-Pyarelal number with Rafi’s smooth, dynamic, liquid voice, like a hot, steamy pudding straight from the oven.

 Kya Mil Gaya Kya Kho Gaya-Sasural(1961): Rajendra Kumar and B. Saroja Devi romance with this light, blissful Shankar-Jaikishan duet.

-Karke Jiska Intezar-Hamrahi(1963): Here come Rajendra Kumar and Shankar-Jaikishan again, serenading with Jamuna.
+Karke Jiska Intezar-Hamrahi(1963): Here come Rajendra Kumar and Shankar-Jaikishan again, serenading with Jamuna in this lovely duet.

 Koi Deewana Tumhe Chahega-Teri Talash Mein(probably 1965 or 1968): Lesser-known Rafi-Asha duet, but the film was never picturized, though the cast is said to have consisted of Sailesh Kumar and Kumkum.
 Music by Sapan Jagmohan.
 Reminds me of “Tu Hi Woh Haseen Hai” from Khwab.